ghoshbishakh/osassignment2/assignment2.md

 #### `int read(int inumber, char *data, int length, int offset)`

+First checks if `inumber`, `offset` and `length` are valid or not.
+In case the `inumber` is invalid or `offset` in out of range return error (`-1`).
+If length is out of range read only till the end of the file and return the length of the data read (in bytes).
+The data is read into the buffer `data`, which is assumed to be of length `length`.
+In case of any error return `-1`.

 #### `int write(int inumber, char *data, int length, int offset)`

+First checks if `inumber`and `offset` are valid.
+Then write data to a valid inode by copying `length` bytes from the buffer `data` into the data blocks of the inode starting at offset bytes.
+Allocate any necessary direct and indirect blocks in the process.
+Also update the bitmaps accordingly.
+Returns the number of bytes actually written.
+In case of any error return `-1`.
+If the disk is full (no free data blocks left, write as much data as possible and return the number of bytes written).